Russian hip-hop: 1990s

 Until the beginning of the 1990s, there were not many rap artists in Russia and the Soviet Union.

 The pioneers of Russian rap were Mister Maloy, Bad Balance, Malchishnik, Bogdan Titomir.
 Russian hip hop, just like Canadian hip hop, is inspired by Jamaican music, which hit an upswing during the fall of the Soviet Union.
+Some of the first groups to emerge from the breakdancing scene was Jam Style & Da Boogie Crew, a group composed of two 'breaking' groups which ultimately coalesced and became popular as collaborators with rap groups and artists alike.
+Other early attempts at rap were in the group Black and White, a group originating from Djing, forming in 1989, although breaking apart by the early-1990s.

 At the early and middle of '90s appears hip-hop scenes in Moscow (D.O.B Community, White Hot Ice) and Saint Petersburg (DA-108, Baltic Clan).

 In late 90s, many new performers, such as Mikhey and Jumangee, STDK, and Detsl, had become popular.
 Many of them were former members of pre-existing bands.
 At the end of the '90s and beginning of the 2000s, Rostov-on-Don was considered the center of Russian hip hop subculture, and the most notable representative was Kasta.